aws-samples/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 #### Background
 Our new partner website, called Unicorn Manager, is also a static application hosted on Amazon S3.
 You can define who can access the content in your S3 buckets using a bucket policy.
 Bucket policies are JSON documents that specify what principals are allowed to execute various actions against the objects in your bucket.

-By default objects in an S3 bucket are available via URLs with the structure http://&lt;Regional-S3-prefix&gt;.amazonaws.com/<bucket-name>/<object-key>.
+By default, objects in an S3 bucket are available via URLs with the structure http://&lt;Regional-S3-prefix&gt;.amazonaws.com/<bucket-name>/<object-key>.
 In order to serve assets from the root URL (e.g. /index.html), you'll need to enable website hosting on the bucket.
 This will make your objects available at the AWS Region-specific website endpoint of the bucket: <bucket-name>.s3-website-<AWS-region>.amazonaws.com

 Because our application interacts with Cognito via the OAuth 2.0 implicit flow, which requires a redirect, we need our website to use HTTPS.
 To have an HTTPS endpoint for an S3 static website, we can use a [CloudFront distribution](https://aws.amazon.com/cloudfront/).

 #### High-Level Instructions
 Use the console or AWS CLI to create an Amazon S3 bucket.
 Keep in mind that your bucket's name must be globally unique across all regions and customers.
 We recommend using a name like `unicornmanager-firstname-lastname`.
 If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.

 You will need to add a bucket policy to your new Amazon S3 bucket to let anonymous users view your site.
-By default your bucket will only be accessible by authenticated users with access to your AWS account.
+By default, your bucket will only be accessible by authenticated users with access to your AWS account.
 See [this example](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html#example-bucket-policies-use-case-2) of a policy that will grant read only access to anonymous users.
 This example policy allows anyone on the Internet to view your content.
 The easiest way to update a bucket policy is to use the console.
-Select the bucket, choose the permission tab and then select Bucket Policy.
+Select the bucket, choose the permission tab, and then select Bucket Policy.

 Using the console, enable static website hosting.
 You can do this on the Properties tab after you've selected the bucket.
 Set `index.html` as the index document, and leave the error document blank.
 See the documentation on [configuring a bucket for static website hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html) for more details.